Learn How the Thames Freeport Masterplan Is Being Shaped

-The Thames Freeport Masterplan is taking shape and we want our communities, partners, and local businesses to see exactly how it is being developed, what progress has been made so far, and how you can stay involved as we move into 2026.
+The Thames Freeport Masterplan is taking shape, and we want our communities, partners and local businesses to understand how it is being developed, what progress has been made so far, and how you can stay involved as we move into 2026.

-Developed by a consortium led by EY-Parthenon, with Stantec, The Young Foundation and SimAnalytica, the Masterplan will guide how we achieve the Freeport’s ambitions to 2045 and how we unlock real benefits for Thurrock, Havering, and Barking & Dagenham.
+Developed by a consortium led by EY-Parthenon, with Stantec, The Young Foundation and SimAnalytica, the Masterplan will guide how the Freeport achieves its ambitions through to 2045 while ensuring real benefits are delivered for Thurrock, Havering and Barking & Dagenham.

 What the Masterplan Will Deliver

-The Masterplan will set out how the Thames Freeport supports national, regional, and local priorities, from boosting UK trade to creating high-quality jobs for local residents.
-It forms the framework for coordinated investment across the three boroughs and ensures that the Freeport helps deliver the homes, infrastructure and economic opportunity the region needs.
+The Masterplan will set out how Thames Freeport supports national, regional and local priorities, from strengthening UK trade to creating high-quality jobs for local residents.
+It will also provide a framework for coordinated investment across the three boroughs while helping ensure the Freeport contributes to the homes, infrastructure and economic opportunities the region needs.

-To do this, the Masterplan is built around six core themes:
+To support this, the Masterplan is built around six core themes:

 • Industry